ModelEarth/community-data/README.md

 ## Usage

 Resulting data is used with Environmentally-Enable Input-Output widgets within Model.earth and Neighborhood.org.
 Our goal is to provide a framework for global analysis and we welcome your participation.
+You may also pull this data into your other projects.

+### Data Includes

+#### US Industries by County
+Annual Payroll, Employee Count, Establishments (with estimates filling gaps that protect anonymity)